-Although the design of this framework has been consistent with the intent of science curricula across Canada, PCAP Science is not a comprehensive assessment that includes every aspect of content knowledge, skills, and attitudes that are in every science curriculum for Canadian Grade 8/Secondary II students.
+Although the design of this framework has been consistent with the intent of science curricula across Canada, PCAP Science is not a comprehensive assessment that includes every aspect of content knowledge and skills that are in every science curriculum for Canadian Grade 8/ Secondary II students.

 PCAP Science does not have a performance-based practical component.
 Performance-based tasks usually require observation and the completion of a product or practical task.
-The time constraints for PCAP Science are such that the test is written by students in 90 minutes, with each booklet containing assessment items for both the primary domain (mathematics) and the minor domains (science and reading).
+The time constraints for PCAP Science are such that the test is written by students in 90 minutes, with each version containing assessment items for both the primary domain (science) and the minor domains (reading and mathematics).
 These time constraints, as well as financial considerations, do not allow for practical items.
 Teamwork and cooperative skills identified as important in Canadian science curriculum documents are not evaluated in this domain.